1cosma1/Env-Sec-Syst/README.md

 2. Based on sensor inputs, the microcontroller makes decisions to:

-  	o	Activate the buzzer for security alerts.
+  	-	Activate the buzzer for security alerts.

-  	o	Turn on/off the LED based on light intensity from the environment.
+  	-	Turn on/off the LED based on light intensity from the environment.

-  	o	Turn on/off the fan for temperature regulation.
+  	-	Turn on/off the fan for temperature regulation.

 3. Feedback is displayed via the serial monitor for debugging and monitoring.